toran-sh/www/CLOUDFLARE_AUTO_DEPLOY.md

 # Cloudflare Pages Auto-Deployment Setup

-This guide shows how to set up automatic deployments from GitHub to Cloudflare Pages for the Toran Admin panel.
+This guide shows how to set up automatic deployments from GitHub to Cloudflare Pages for the toran.dev Admin panel.

 ## Benefits